Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - What is the training steps?
   - Forward Pass:
-    - From input to last layer.
+    - From input to last layer to give output.
   - Backward Pass:
     - Calculate the error from predict output and target.
-    - Gradient are computed for each weight, for steepest direction in loss function
+    - Gradient are computed for each weight, for steepest direction in loss function.
   - Weight Update:
-    - The optimizer use gradient and learning rate to control the update step.
+    - The optimizer use gradient and learning rate to optimize the weight.

 ---